 The government provides the following support for individuals and businesses:

-In accordance with Decree No. 42/NQ-CP, individuals that satisfy one of the following criteria are entitled to the unemployment allowance:
+In accordance with Resolution No. 42/NQ-CP, individuals that satisfy one of the following criteria are entitled to the unemployment allowance:

 An employer who is facing financial difficulties and has paid at least 50% of suspension allowance for their employees may apply for an unsecured loan that is worth up to 50% of total region-based minimum wage of suspended employees over the suspension period (but not exceeding 3 months) at an interest rate of 0%.